oracle/weblogic-logging-exporter/README.md

 The following features are planned for the next few releases:

-* Push logs into a fleuntd aggregator using the REST API,
+* Push logs into a fleuntd aggregator using the REST API.
-* Write logs in JSON format into the file system so that they could be collected and published by a sidecar, e.g. fluentd or Logstash,
+* Write logs in JSON format into the file system so that they could be collected and published by a sidecar, e.g. fluentd or Logstash.
 * Provide the ability to publish other logs (i.e. other than the server logs).

 ## Contents